The most commonly encountered are:

-- Courage the Cowardly Dog: Among the strange phenomenon plaguing Courage and his owners were a group of bullfrogs led by their king who invaded their house and tried to build a pond in their living room.
-They force the Bagge's to act like frogs, including catching flies with their tongue, and use Courage as a fly catcher by covering him in honey.
-Courage rids the house of the frogs by catching flies with fly paper, stapling the fly-covered paper on the walls above where the frogs were preparing to feast on Eustace and Muriel, catching their attention where they all get their tongues stuck together on the sticky fly-paper trying to get the flies, and then grabbing all their tongues and flinging off into a far away distance.
+- Courage the Cowardly Dog: Among the strange phenomena plaguing Courage and his owners were a group of bullfrogs led by their king who invaded their house and tried to build a pond in their living room.
+They force the Bagges to act like frogs, including catching flies with their tongue, and use Courage as a fly catcher by covering him in honey.
+Courage rids the house of the frogs by catching flies with fly paper, stapling the fly-covered paper on the walls above where the frogs were preparing to feast on Eustace and Muriel, catching their attention where they all get their tongues stuck together on the sticky fly-paper trying to get the flies, and then grabbing all their tongues and flinging them off into the far distance.

-- The Princess and the Frog: After being turned by frogs by a magic spell, Tiana and Prince Naveen fall under their animal instincts and try to eat the Plucky Comic Relief firefly, Ray.
+- The Princess and the Frog: After being turned into frogs by a magic spell, Tiana and Prince Naveen fall prey to their animal instincts and try to eat the Plucky Comic Relief firefly, Ray.
 Tiana was even embarrassed that her instincts are showing.